-The concept of factory cost is mainly applicable to manufacturing concerns.
+The concept of factory cost also known as manufacturing cost is mainly applicable to manufacturing concerns.
 Factory cost is the total cost of a job or project before the addition of a mark-up for the purpose of profit.
 Factory costs will include the following:

 - a. direct materials costs

 - b. direct labour costs

 - c. indirect labour costs

-- d. design costs.
+d. design costs.